Dede Byrne

 Deirdre "Dede" Byrne is a Roman Catholic religious sister, missionary, surgeon, and retired U.S. Army Colonel.

 Early life and education

 Byrne grew up in the Washington suburb of McLean, Virginia, in a devout Catholic family as one of eight siblings.
-She is the older sister of Bishop William Byrne of the Diocese of Springfield.
+She is the older sister of Bishop William Byrne of the Diocese of Springfield who is known for taking over the western Massachusetts diocese as it was still dealing with the aftermath of allegations of sexual abuse and cover-ups.

 Byrne attended Langley High School and later graduated from Virginia Tech.
 After attending Virginia Tech, she was accepted to Georgetown School of Medicine, where her father and two brothers had also attended.
 With finances tight, Byrne joined the U.S. Army in 1978 as a medical student and received a military medical scholarship.